Kiwi-Development/kiwi-app/README.md

 - Ensure the backend server is running on port 5001
 - Check that `NEXT_PUBLIC_EC2_IP` and `NEXT_PUBLIC_BACKEND_PORT` are set correctly
-- Verify CORS is enabled in the Flask backend
+- Verify CORS is enabled in the FastAPI backend

 ### OpenAI API Issues